Panzerschrek/U-00DC-Sprache-site/index.md

 There is also a converter of C headers, that may help in creation of C bindings.
 It's especially helpful until Ü has no big ecosystem of native (written in Ü) libraries.
+Thus using external C code works almost in all cases (with rare exceptions).

 ### Links